womeninrobotics/womeninrobotics.github.io/pages/posts/photo-challenge.md

 ### 3. Send a link to us

-Send a link of your contribution to [photos@womeninrobotics.org](mailto:photos@womeninrobotics.org).
+Send your contribution to us!
 We’ll link to your photos and give your lab/company a shout-out.

+[Submit Your Photo](/photo-challenge-submission){: .btn .btn-lg .btn-default-filled .mb-3}

 ### 4. Share on social media